Why the Secret Ballot Still Matters - Join the Conversation

 Democracy Volunteers was represented at the Canadian Vote Summit 2025 by our Director, Dr John Ault, who attended the event in Montreal from 20–21 May.
 Organised by the Canadian-based...

-Democracy Volunteers condemn imprisonment of Russian election observer Grigory Melkonyants
+DV condemns imprisonment of Russian election observer Melkonyants

 (Photo Courtesy of SOTA)